Configure Azure AD as SAML IdP and Citrix ADC as SAML SP

 User Field - userprincipalName.
 Taken from “User Attributes and Claims” section of Azure IdP.

 Signing Certificate Name - Not needed for Azure AD.
 Select the SAML SP certificate (with private key) that Citrix ADC uses to sign authentication requests to the IdP.
 The same certificate (without private key) must be imported to the IdP, so that the IdP can verify the authentication request signature.
 This field is not needed by most IdPs.

 Reject unsigned assertion - ON

-Audience - Audience for which assertion sent by IdP is applicable.
-This is typically entity name or URL that represents ServiceProvider.
+Audience - Audience for which the assertion sent by IdP is applicable.
+This is typically an entity name or URL that represents the ServiceProvider.